Step 5: Drop, Cover, and Hold On

-Taking the proper actions, such as "Drop, Cover, and Hold On", can save lives and reduce the risk injury.
-Everyone, everywhere, should learn and practice what to do during an earthquake, whether you're at home, work, school or traveling.
+Taking the proper actions, such as "Drop, Cover, and Hold On", can save lives and reduce the risk of injury.
+Everyone, everywhere, should learn and practice what to do during an earthquake, whether at home, work, school or traveling.

 In MOST situations, you will reduce your chance of injury if you:

 Why Drop, Cover, and Hold On?
 Our special report explains why official rescue teams, emergency preparedness experts, and others recommend "Drop, Cover, and Hold On" as the best way, in most situations, to protect yourself during earthquake shaking.

 Outdoors: Move to a clear area if you can safely do so; avoid power lines, trees, signs, buildings, vehicles, and other hazards.
 Then Drop, Cover, and Hold On.
 This protects you from any objects that may be thrown from the side, even if nothing is directly above you.

 Recommended Earthquake Safety Actions (including situations when you cannot get beneath a table)

 Key Earthquake Safety Tips for People with Disabilities and Other Access or Functional Needs (2 pages)